bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, Previous Button Handler." />
 </p>

 Did you get something like this?
 Hopefully, you did.
-Let's take a look at what's changed here.
-What's changed is, here, we're putting the event listener on the previous button instead of the next button.
-So that's different.
+Let&apos;s take a look at what&apos;s changed here.
+What&apos;s changed is, here, we&apos;re putting the event listener on the previous button instead of the next button.
+So that&apos;s different.
 The rest of this is all the same.
-Instead of incrementing current image, we're decrementing it.
-So that's different.
+Instead of incrementing current image, we&apos;re decrementing it.
+So that&apos;s different.
 Then down here, the if-statement has changed a little bit.
-If the current image is less than zero, we're setting current image to photos length minus one, just like we did in the previous slideshow.
+If the current image is less than zero, we&apos;re setting current image to photos length minus one, just like we did in the previous slideshow.
 Other than that, everything else is the same.
-Let's see if we can actually make this work.
+Let&apos;s see if we can actually make this work.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 571. update previous image code (317) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">